Curling and Warping of Concrete Slabs - 5 Facts You Should Know

 The unintended consequences of this guidance only led to vapor barriers being viewed as the culprit again: while the blotter layer may have temporarily provided room for the slab to dry downward, where was all that moisture ultimately to go?
 On a long enough timeline – with a vapor barrier taking the ground out of play – the only direction was back up through the slab.

-And thus, the blotter “solution” was only a short-term remedy to cracking, all while leaving the moisture trapped between the vapor retarder and the slab, creating a greater moisture gradient problem.
+And thus, the blotter “solution” was only a short-term remedy to cracking, all while leaving the moisture trapped between the vapor retarder and the slab, creating greater moisture problems.
 Blotter layers resulted in widespread floor failures, the very thing the vapor barrier was supposed to protect against:

 “In some cases, it turned out that the fill course had taken on a considerable amount of water from rainfall prior to, or during the slab placement.
 In other cases, it was determined that tears, punctures or improperly sealed penetrations had provided an avenue for moisture to enter the fill course and travel freely beneath the slab which over time increased the moisture level within the slab.”